 If you have had these products in the kitchen the following advise should be followed:

-Properly dismantle and equipment that has come into contact with these foods, clean and sanitise the equipment as per the correct cleaning and sanitising procedure, swopping out the QAC-sanitiser for a chlorine-based alternative. (below is a link to a video demonstration on how to clean and sanitise).
+Dismantle equipment that has come into contact with these foods.
+Clean and sanitise the equipment as per the correct cleaning and sanitising procedure.
+Swop out the QAC-sanitiser for a chlorine-based alternative. (below is a link to a video demonstration on how to clean and sanitise).

 Clean and disinfect your fridges, tables and cutting boards.

 Clean out your fridges where these products were kept, and ensure proper sanitation.
 Because of the persistence of Lmono, no areas should be left uncleaned and unsanitised.

 Clean out wash and prep basins as well as the drains.